 Earlier Fry had instructed Bomba (Darby Jones) to make contact with a local tribe and strike a deal with the chieftain, for food, transportation, and protection.
 For this Fry will take Tarzan away thus opening up all the land previously guarded by Tarzan, freeing it up for them to hunt in.
 When Rawlins gets suspicious of Fry’s action he goes back to investigate, and catches a bullet in the back for his troubles.
 Not often do you get the comic relief murdered in these films, but because karma is truly a bitch in the jungle the tribe then betrays Fry and seizes the caged Tarzan for themselves.
 Fry and company themselves are soon tied up and awaiting sacrifice, and the nasty natives proceed to murder off Fry’s bearers in a gruesome “draw and quarter” fashion with Jane, Eric, Rita and Fry in line for some of the same.
 As a surprise to no one, Tarzan is able to escape his steel cage with the aid of some prompt pachyderms, and soon the standard elephant stampede is implemented.

 Note: The film is called “Tarzan Escapes” but it really should be called “Tarzan Rescued” as the elephants once again do the heavy lifting here.

-Unlike the previous two films the elephant stampede doesn’t end the threat and our group must flee into a dangerous swamp full of vampire bats (edited out of the film for being too gruesome) and treacherous quicksand.
+Unlike the previous two films, the elephant stampede doesn’t end the threat and our group must flee into a dangerous swamp full of vampire bats (edited out of the film for being too gruesome) and treacherous quicksand.
 Tarzan is able to safely guide them through, but once they do make it out he orders Captain Fry back in, to pay for his crimes.
-With Tarzan’s steeling gaze, and hand on his trusty hunting knife, giving him no option he does re-enter the swamp, but he quickly grabs a heavy branch, turns and heads back to use it on Tarzan.
+With Tarzan’s steely gaze and hand on his trusty hunting knife, giving him no option he does re-enter the swamp, but he quickly grabs a heavy branch, turns and heads back to use it on Tarzan.